MRIresearch/xnatbruker/README.md

 In summary then, the workflow initially looks for labels defined directly by the parameters `--project`, `--session` and `--subject`.
 If these are not present then it looks in the `Labels` section of the assignments file for the keys `PROJECT_ID`, `SUBJECT_LABEL` and `SESSION_LABEL`.
 Finally if these are not present then it attempts to parse the `additional info` text which is stored in `Pvdataset._subject.parameters['SUBJECT_remarks']` which should be in the format `Project:XNATProjectID   Subject:XNATSubjectID   Session:XNATSessionID`

 ### Metadata Assignment
-In addition to the prokect, subject and session labels the assignment file can be used to update additional subject and session metadata once the session is created.
+In addition to the project, subject and session labels the assignment file can be used to update additional subject and session metadata once the session is created.

 #### Custom Forms
 Starting in XNAT 1.8.8 custom forms can now be conveniently created in XNAT to handle extensions to the standard XNAT datatypes. in the `CustomForms` section, these fields can be defined by specifying the `FormUUID` as a dictionary element and individual fields within that form can be defined with the source of the data and the datatype.